ShabareshReddy/Auth/README.md

 * npm i bcrypt   -->   It is for  password hashing
 * npm i jsonwebtoken --> It is for the verify th user every time with this jsonwebtoken
 * npm i nodemon  -->   It is library which we can change the code it is automaically changes without saving the files

+-->Server starts using
+* npm run dev
+-->initializes the skeleton of the userRouter